Revelation 1

 John on Patmos (1:9-11)

 10 I became in the Spirit on the Lord’s day, and I heard behind me a great voice as of a trumpet, v.10 The Voice.
 John came under the power of the Spirit in the special capacity of inspiration.
-This took place on “the Lord’s Day”, which is the characteristic day of the Christian, the same day Jesus rose from the dead, and the day the disciples gathered together to break bread (Acts 20).
-We may not be used as a vessel of inspiration, but we can have ourselves in a state in which the Spirit of God is at liberty to occupy us with whatever He will.
+This took place on “the Lord’s Day”, which is the characteristic day of the Christian, the same day our Lord Jesus rose from the dead, and the day the disciples gathered together to break bread (Acts 20).
+We may not be used as a vessel of inspiration, but we can maintain ourselves in a state in which the Spirit of God is at liberty to occupy us with whatever He will.
 Perhaps John was going about his normal routine.
 We ought to not neglect our daily devotions (Luke 1; 2 Sam.
 7).
 The voice was like a “trumpet”, which is used to demand attention.
 This “voice” continues until the end of ch.
 3. The same voice is heard in ch.
 4, but from a different direction.
-Prophesy like John looks “forward”, but this voice was “behind” him.
+Prophesy, like John, looks “forward”, but this voice was “behind” him.
 What lesson can we learn from this?
 Before John can be shown the way God will bring about the revelation of Jesus Christ (ch.
-4-22) there must be a retrospective look at the Lord’s thoughts about the history of the Church as a witness here in this world (ch.
+4-22) there must be a retrospective look at the Lord’s thoughts about the history of the Church as a witness in the world (ch.
 1-3).
 This is a general principle: we must have God’s thoughts about the past before He will give us His thoughts about the future.

 The Vision of the Son of Man (1:12-16)